 5 Disadvantages Of Job Rotation

 Can Cost A Lot Of Time And Money

 Training employees isn’t cheap, by any means.
 In fact, companies generally spend thousands of dollars and sometimes months training new staff members.

 According to a study by the Association for Talent Development, it costs on average about $1,252 to train each employee, and about 33.5 hours.

 Job rotation is going to lead to more training expenditure and time, so this is something companies must consider.

 It Doesn’t Suit All Industries

 As previously mentioned, there are some industries that will benefit more from job rotation than others.
 Also, there are companies that won’t benefit from it at all.
-Industries where employees need to be highly skilled in specific roles (doctors and lawyers) won’t benefit from job rotation.
+Industries that require employees to be highly skilled in specific roles (doctors and lawyers) won’t benefit from job rotation.
 Also, workers that require years of training won’t benefit either.

 Highly skilled workers who don’t benefit from job rotation include:

 Vocationally educated workers that don’t benefit from job rotation include: